-Tebuconazole (Elite, Tebuzol) is a sterol-inhibitor fungicide that is registered for and provides excellent control of brown rot on cherry, peach, and nectarine, especially when used at the higher label rates.
+Tebuconazole (Elite, Tebuzol, Adament) is a sterolinhibitor fungicide that is registered for and provides excellent control of brown rot on cherry, peach, and nectarine, especially when used at the higher label rates.
+Tebuzol is also labeled for pome fruit.
 It also provides control of leaf spot and powdery mildew of cherry.
-It has a 0-day preharvest interval on these crops and a 12-hour reentry interval.
+It has a 0-day preharvest interval on these crops and a 12hour reentry interval.

-Warning: Elite may fail to control disease where the pathogen populations have become resistant to SI fungicides.
+Warning: Elite and Tebuzol may fail to control disease where the pathogen populations have become resistant to SI fungicides.